 Because there’s no right or wrong way to engage in sensory play, it encourages inclusion.
 Inclusive play ensures that all children have the opportunity to play together side by side.

 Not only is this important for learning and developing skills, but also for reminding neurodivergent children, such as children with autism, ADHD, or Down syndrome, that they are equals and that they belong.
 Boosting their self-image and self-confidence is fundamental.

 And last but not least - sensory play is fun and therefore motivating!
 Play is the natural way for children to communicate, learn, and understand the world.
 We know that sensory play is preferred and motivating for most children with autism, and without motivation, learning cannot happen.

-Check out Jenny & Andy's Organic Plush Rattle Cubes (pictured above)!
-It's soft and squishable and contains a soft, pleasant bell that's great for teaching early learners about cause and effect.
+Check out Jenny & Andy's Intro Toy Bundle for sensory toys that accomplish the goals mentioned above.
+Jenny & Andy's cube toy pictured above is soft and squishable and contains a gentle bell that's great for teaching early learners about cause and effect.